 INTRODUCTION

 Despite their presence in huge numbers on coasts and islands across the world, seabird populations present particular obstacles to population monitoring.
 Seabird colonies are often large (e.g. range?), diffuse, geographically isolated, and in some cases include a very large presence of non-breeding individuals that confound estimates of breeding totals (refs).
 Many seabird species also nest in burrows under soil or rock, such that variable detectability of breeders further complicates population censusing (e.g. Buxton et al. 2015, Arneill et al. 2019, Lavers et al. 2019).
-Given these multiple challenges, estimation of seabird breeding populations has often been conducted sporadically and with inconsistent methods (refs?), precluding the application of traditional approaches to modeling avian population trend (reword/refs?) and leaving some uncertainty in population status (refs?).
+Given these multiple challenges, seabird population monitoring has often been conducted sporadically and with inconsistent methods (refs?).
+Estimating the population status and trend of colonial seabirds at regional scales is therefore a considerable challenge.

 Adding urgency to these estimation difficulties, numerous colonial seabird populations are declining and at risk from anthropogenic threats and ongoing environmental changes (e.g. Paleczny et al. 2015, Dias et al. 2019).
 In addition to long-term fisheries bycatch impacts (e.g. Anderson et al. 2011, Regular et al. 2013, Grémillet et al. 2018, Christensen-Dalsgaard et al. 2019), seabirds are now increasingly vulnerable to effects of offshore energy production, light attraction, pollution, and invasive species (e.g. Ronconi et al. 2015, Dias et al. 2019, Gilmour et al. 2023).
-Climate change represents an additional pervasive challenge for seabirds in both their marine and terrestrial habitats (e.g. Sandvik et al. 2012, Dias et al. 2019), such that cumulative stressors can be particularly strong among widespread species (Lieske et al. 2020, Phillips et al. 2023).
+Climate change represents a further pervasive challenge for seabirds in both their marine and terrestrial habitats (e.g. Sandvik et al. 2012, Dias et al. 2019), such that cumulative stressors can be particularly strong among widespread species (Lieske et al. 2020, Phillips et al. 2023).

 In Atlantic Canada, Leach’s storm-petrel (Hydrobates leucorhous, hereafter ‘storm-petrel’) and Atlantic puffin (Fratercula arctica, hereafter ‘puffin’) are two burrow-nesting species of conservation concern that also exemplify many challenges to population monitoring.
-Storm-petrels are small-bodied ‘tube-nose’ with a broad distribution across the Northern hemisphere, including numerous breeding colonies across Atlantic Canada, ranging in size from approximately xx-xx (ref).
+Storm-petrels are small-bodied ‘tube-nose’ that nest in small and often concealed burrows, and are active only at night at the colony.
+They have a broad distribution across the Northern hemisphere, including numerous breeding colonies across Atlantic Canada ranging in size from approximately xx-xx (ref).
 They are exposed to many threats to their persistence (Lieske et al. 2020, Pollet et al. 2023), showing a population decline of over 50% since the 1970s (COSEWIC 2020, d’Entremont et al. 2020, Wilhelm et al. 2020) that led to their designation in 2020 as Threatened by the Committee on the Status of Endangered Wildlife in Canada.
 Puffins have a similarly diffuse breeding distribution across the coasts and islands of eastern Canada and colonies ranging in size from approximately xx-xx (refs).
 But unlike storm-petrels, and in contrast to many other regions (e.g. int’l puffin refs?), the Canadian puffin population has grown in recent decades, possibly linked to the closure of gill-net fisheries in the region (Regular et al. 2013, other refs?).
 Breeding distributions for storm-petrels and puffins in Atlantic Canada are illustrated in Figure 1.

 Sentence reiterating why these two spp are interesting/contrasting case studies: e.g. unique censusing requirements, and Atlantic Canada puffin story in particular isn’t well known (international context, i.e. Canadian pops doing better than elsewhere).
 A bit more detail on distribution /censusing/ trends of these two spp in Atlantic Canada (e.g. some varying survey methods over time, occupied area estimate is improving over time; could mention also the small QC LHSP colonies as having conservation importance at margins of distribution even though they don’t represent much in terms of numbers; also some changes to QC ATPU colonies too…